beamcommunity/beamcommunity.github.com/_posts/2016/Home.md

 This is the BEAM Community page for 2016 projects.
+You can also check [official Google Summer of code page for 2016 results](https://summerofcode.withgoogle.com/archive/2016/organizations/6384003686858752/).

 ## Accepted Projects